meshuggahtas/TASSS/Audience/Experience.md

 Notes for TASers:
-- Understanding and overcoming potential problems to maximize audience experience of watching a TAS
+- Understanding and overcoming potential problems to maximize audience experience of watching a TAS as well as getting your message through the medium
-- Making sure to get your message across media

 The audience has the following options to watch a TAS: